rachichi/DH110/Assignments/A01/Assignment01.md

   <img src="../Images/search-bar.PNG" alt="Homepage search bar" width = "300px"/>
 </p>

 > *Recommendation: Decrease vocabulary to increase learnability.
-For example, establish <i> one <i> obvious point system, such as "Earth Rewards", and stick with it.
+For example, establish one obvious point system, such as "Earth Rewards", and stick with it.
 For example, Khan Academy (energy points) and Reddit (Reddit karma) are websites/webapps which have found success in using a single point system.*

 #### 3. User Control and Freedom
 * When accidental pop-ups occur, a user's automatic and intuitive action is to click outside of the popup to quickly remove themselves from the situation.
 Unfortunately, in this app, clicking on the darkened area around the pop-up does nothing but cause frustration.
 (1)